Riddhi Dogra

-Riddhi Dogra (born 22 September 1984 or 1985) is an Indian actress known for her role of Nusrat in JioCinema's Asur, Astha in Alt Balaji's The Married Woman, Priya in Star Plus's Maryada: Lekin Kab Tak? and Nisha in Zee TV's Woh Apna Sa.
-She also participated in the reality shows Nach Baliye 6 and Fear Factor: Khatron Ke Khiladi 6.
+Riddhi Dogra (born 22 September 1984 or 1985) is an Indian actress known for her roles in Asur, The Married Woman, Maryada: Lekin Kab Tak? and Woh Apna Sa.
+She also participated in Nach Baliye 6, Khatron Ke Khiladi 6 and The 50.

 Early life

 Dogra was born on 22 September 1984/85 in Delhi.
 She studied at Apeejay School, Sheikh Sarai in New Delhi and graduated in Psychology (Honours) from Kamala Nehru College.

 Career

 Before she entered the television industry, Dogra was a dancer in the Shiamak Dawar Dance Institute.
 Her first job in the industry was as a co-producer on Zoom.

 She has also hosted many televised events and travel based shows for Zee TV, NDTV Good times, Zoom Television, and on ground events since her years in Television.
 In 2013, she participated in Nach Baliye 6.
 Dogra also played Savitri in Savitri, Aditi in Diya Aur Baati Hum, and Nisha in Woh Apna Sa.

 The Married Woman, had her in the titular role, directed by Sahir Raza.
 Dogra gathered critical acclaim and appreciation from her fans and audiences alike.
 The web series also features Monica Dogra in the lead role.